dansmyers/IntroToCS/Activities/6-Stepwise_Refinement_Tic_Tac_Toe.md

 **Stepwise refinement** is a programming strategy that empahsizes breaking a complex problem down into discrete substeps, then implementing a function to perform each substep.
 Those functions might themselves consist of multiple steps, which can be broken down and implemented as their own functions.
 This process continues until you reach a level of complexity that can be implemented as a simple block of code with no major substeps.

+Other names for the basic idea are *top-down design* and *functional decomposition*.
+Both capture the idea of starting with a general high-level program goal and then breaking it down into progressively more detailed functions.

 This activity will lead you through writing a tic-tac-toe game using the refinement appproach.
 It will also show off using a dictionary to manage the state of the game.

 ## Starter Code